rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 <br>

-Although the majority of generated dad jokes are pretty poor, some of the jokes are actually funny.
+Although the majority of GPT-2 generated dad jokes are pretty poor, some of the jokes are actually funny.
 However, it turns out that these jokes are not always original.
-Using a simple google search to check whether of not the dad jokes are already present online or not, I found that most of the generated jokes are not original, i.e., already present somehwere on the internet.
-This is most likely due to the fact that GPT-2 is pretrained on web-data, and thus are likely to rely on it's pre-existing knowledge of original dad jokes.
-The ```temperature``` argument, specifying originality of generated text, could be tweaked, however this is a trade-off between originality and semantic quality of the sentence.
-For instance the GPT-2 model generated the following unoriginal joke: <br>
+Using a simple google search to check whether or not the dad jokes are already present online, I found that most of the generated jokes are not original, i.e., they are already present somehwere on the internet.
+This is most likely due to the fact that GPT-2 is pretrained on web-data, and thus are likely to rely on it's pre-existing knowledge of available dad jokes.
+The ```temperature``` argument, specifying originality of generated text, could be tweaked to overcome the problem, however this is a trade-off between originality and semantic quality of the sentence.
+For instance the GPT-2 model generated the following unoriginal jokes (pre-existing dad jokes found online): <br>

 <br>